 While all of these recipes have a unique texture and flavor profile, they are all Egyptian.
 The most distinct characteristic of Egyptian cooking is the use of spices and seasoning.
 With Egyptian society originating multiple thousands of years ago, this cuisine was developed long before modern food sourcing and storage were available.

-Instead of a reliance on protein as the star of these regional dishes, many famous Egyptian recipes rely on herbs and spices to enhance the flavor of the dish.
+Instead of relying on protein as the star of these regional dishes, many famous Egyptian recipes use herbs and spices to enhance the flavor of the dish.
 Legumes and grains are also heavily utilized in Egyptian cuisine.
-This is because they grow very easily in the conditions of the Nile River Valley, and were easy to dry and store after harvesting.
+This is because they grow very easily in the conditions of the Nile River Valley and are easy to dry and store after harvesting.

-A lot of Egyptian cuisine is cheap, and the components are easy to find.
-Again, this is attributed to where it all began.
-Simple cooking techniques to make delicious, hearty meals that could last without modern storage options.
+A lot of Egyptian cuisine is inexpensive and the components are easy to find.
+Again, this is attributed to where it all began, utilizing simple cooking techniques to make delicious, hearty meals that could last without modern storage options.

 What does Egyptian cuisine taste like?

-You’ll notice that every recipe we share below has a different flavor profile, but all are earthy and warm you up from the inside out.
+You’ll notice that every recipe we share below has a different flavor profile, but all are earthy and will warm you up from the inside out!

 Most of these recipes include either beans, rice, or pasta (or all three).
-Our Egyptian recipes taste rich and indulgent, but are packed with nutritional value.
-We love incorporating fresh herbs and vibrant spices to enhance the flavors of these recipes.
+Our Egyptian recipes taste rich and indulgent but are also packed with nutritional value.
+We love incorporating fresh herbs and vibrant spices to enhance the flavors of these recipes!

 Koshari

-Also sometimes written as Koshary or Kushari, this is Egypts national dish and a famous modern street food.
+Also sometimes written as Koshary or Kushari, this is Egypt’s national dish and a famous modern street food.
 It has been a staple in the country for centuries and is incredibly simple to make.
-Don’t let that fool you, though – it is one of the most flavorful and delicious dishes from our childhood.
+Don’t let that fool you, though – it’s one of the most flavorful and delicious dishes from our childhood.

 Lesan Al Asfour

 Try out this recipe for our twist on an Egyptian classic we grew up eating!
 Quite simply, it is an Egyptian Orzo Pasta.
-The name translates directly to bird’s tongue.
-The jury is out on exactly how this dish got its name, but our dad thinks it is because orzo is shaped like a birds tongue.
+The name translates directly to “bird’s tongue”.
+The jury is out on exactly how this dish got its name, but our dad thinks it’s because orzo is shaped like a bird’s tongue.

 Macarona Béchamel

 The penne is layered with spiced beef and baked in the creamiest béchamel sauce.
-This was one of our favorite meals growing up, and now it has become a dish that our whole family looks forward to.
-With simple ingredients like pasta, spiced beef and a creamy béchamel, you really cannot go wrong with this recipe!
+This was one of our favorite meals growing up and now it has become a dish that our whole family looks forward to.
+With simple ingredients like pasta, spiced beef, and a creamy béchamel, you really can’t go wrong with this recipe!

 Roz Maamar